PramitDutta1999/IoT-Enabled-Weather-Monitoring-System-with-Remote-Plant-Watering/README.md

-# IoT Weather Monitoring and Plant Care System
+# IoT Enabled Weather Monitoring System with Remote Plant Watering

 This repository contains the files and resources for an IoT-enabled system that monitors weather conditions and includes a remotely operable plant watering system.
 It includes simulation, Arduino libraries, project documentation, and source code for hardware implementation.